-Citation payments can be made through a variety of payment options:
+For you convenience, citation payments can be made through four different payment options:

 The City of Durham’s residential parking permits, otherwise known as a Controlled Parking Residential Area (CPRA) permit, is a program designed to give residents a better chance of finding on-street parking spaces in their neighborhoods.
 This program governs parking restrictions in six residential communities.

 To find out if you live on an existing CPRA-zoned street, please click here.

 For more information, including directions on how to apply and visitor parking, visit our CPRA page.

 Monthly parking is available at five decks and several lots located in the downtown area for Durham residents and regular commuters.

 For more information -- including location, pricing, and permit-type options -- please visit our Parking Facilities page.